zvrba/Pfm/README.md

   access to n'th element in sorted order, and user-defined monoidal "augmentations" that can be used to implement, for example, an interval tree.

   Tests include cases that cover correctness of copy on write semantics.
-However, I was not able to design a benchmark that could meaningfully compare the cost of a COW mutable collection with "always copy" semantics of an immutable collection.
+Benchmarks attempt to cover the cost of COW semantics.

 # Future work